Key Takeaway

 This granularity allows providers to keep patients progressing while minimizing the side effect spikes that often accompany the larger jumps in brand-name escalation schedules.

 Compounded semaglutide comes in multi-dose vials at various concentrations.
-Understanding your vial's concentration is essential for drawing the correct dose.
+Understanding your vial's concentration is important for drawing the correct dose.

 | Concentration | Volume for 0.25 mg Dose | Volume for 0.5 mg Dose | Volume for 1.0 mg Dose | Volume for 2.0 mg Dose |